josephenguehard/time_interpret/experiments/nlp/README.md

   --steps               Number of steps for the DIG attributions.
 Default to 30 --factor              Factor for the DIG attributions steps.
 Default to 0 --strategy            The algorithm to find the next anchor point.
 Either 'greedy' or 'maxcount'.
-Default to 'greedy' --knns_path           Where the knns are stored.
+Default to 'greedy' --ref-token           Which token to choose as ref.
+Default to "mask" --knns_path           Where the knns are stored.
 If not provided, compute them.
 Default to 'knns/bert_sst2.pkl' --n_neighbors         Number of neighbors for the knns.
 Default to 500 --n_jobs              Number of jobs for the knns.
 Default to 1